mikiec84/embulk-input-soracom_harvest/README.md

 # SORACOM Harvest input plugin for Embulk

 [SORACOM Harvest](https://soracom.jp/services/harvest/) is the data store service to store the data collected from IoT devices.
-This plugin allows you to load data from Soracom Harvest and load into other data store and RDBMS with other [Embulk plugins](http://www.embulk.org/plugins/).
+This plugin allows you to load data from SORACOM Harvest and load into other data store and RDBMS with other [Embulk plugins](http://www.embulk.org/plugins/).

 ## Overview